No. Not Everything Is A Product

 As a result:

-THE MORE “PRODUCTS” ARE DEFINIED, THE HARDER IT IS TO MANAGE “THE WHOLE”.
+THE MORE "PRODUCTS" ARE DEFINED, THE HARDER IT IS TO MANAGE "THE WHOLE."

-This is not a black and white discussion here.
+This is not a black-and-white discussion.
 But we need to understand the dynamics of our decisions.

-Such org design with many narrow products will inevitably lead to increased complexity, need of portfolio and dependency management, an army of product owners, coordinators, specialized teams, scrum masters...
-A lot of self-inflicted complexity and very low level of adaptiveness.
+Such org design with many narrow products will inevitably lead to increased complexity, the need for portfolio and dependency management, an army of product owners, coordinators, specialized teams, scrum masters...
+A lot of self-inflicted complexity and a very low level of adaptiveness.

-Imagine what needs to happen when this org needs to be reconfigured to fit to a changes in the strategy or in the architectural approach?
+Imagine what needs to happen when this org needs to be reconfigured to fit a change in the strategy or in the architectural approach?
 Difficult, expensive, slow.
 Low overall agility.

 To conclude: it is vital to lead this discussion on product definition.
-And it is not less important to raise it beyond the industry status quo and easy solutions.
+And it is no less important to raise it beyond the industry status quo and easy solutions.

 A product model is a good start but offers no perfection state.
 We need a holistic product model.
-Something to strive towards and get constantly challenged in our human’s local thinking.
+Something to strive toward and get constantly challenged in our human, local thinking.

 These are just my thoughts. 💭 Happy to discuss.